 Staff Report - 4000 Eglinton Ave.
 West

-A well respected facilitating company has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site which took place on May 27.
+A well respected facilitating company, Brook Pooni has been hired for a pre-application public meeting for residents interested in the future of the Richview Plaza and the adjoining site which took place on May 27.
 Many came out to the meeting and shared their suggestions on interactive maps and comment sheets.
 Thank you to all the residents who came out to share your views.
 The facilitators will be gathering all your input and sharing with the developer and our Planning Department.
 We will be organizing another community meeting late summer early fall.
 Discussions between Build Toronto and Trinity are on-going as they attempt to come to an understanding as to how a one-development solution can come together for the two sites (Trinity owns is 5.5 acres, and Build Toronto owns 2.2 acres).
-To win neighbourhood acceptance, I stressed how architectural design would be critical as well as the inclusion of some form of social gathering space, a grocery store and limited density.
-Also, I have asked that Build Toronto be prepared to show the community examples of their work in other parts of Toronto.
+I stressed how architectural design would be critical as well as the inclusion of some form of social gathering space, a grocery store and limited density.
 In regard to redevelopment, it is a fluid situation and they are not near to submitting a proposal to City Planning.
 They had an open dialogue with Build Toronto, but had nothing substantive to report.
 The company is open to listening to the community input and will be receptive to suggestions.
 Please read more for more information about this project.

 45 LA ROSE AVENUE